OWASP/www-project-developer-guide/draft/06-secure-design/06-exception-error-handling.md

 * Search for commented out code, commented out test code, which may contain sensitive information.

 * Search for any calls to the underlying operating system or file open calls and examine the error possibilities.

+Logging:
+* Ensure that no sensitive information is logged in the event of an error.

+* Ensure the payload being logged is of a defined maximum length and that the logging mechanism enforces that length.

+* Ensure no sensitive data can be logged; E.g. cookies, HTTP “GET” method, authentication credentials.

+* Examine if the application will audit the actions being taken by the application on behalf of the client (particularly data manipulation/Create, Read, Update, Delete (CRUD) operations).

+* Ensure successful and unsuccessful authentication is logged.

+* Ensure application errors are logged.

+* Examine the application for debug logging with the view to logging of sensitive data.

+* Ensure change in sensitive configuration information is logged along with user who modified it.
+Ensure access to secure storage areas including crypto keys are logged.

+* Credentials and sensitive user data should not be logged

+* Does the code include poor logging practice of not declaring Logger object as static and final?

+* Does the code allow entering invalidated user input to the log file?

+* Capture following details for the events:

+ - User identification.
+ - Type of event.
+ - Date and time.
+ - Success and failure indication.
+ - Origination of event.
+ - Identity or name of affected data, system component, resource, or service (for example, name and protocol).

+* Log file access, privilege elevation, and failures of financial transactions.

+* Log all administrators actions.
+Log all actions taken after privileges are elevated - runas / sudo

+* Log all input validation failures

+* Log all authentication attempts, especially failures

+* Log all access control failures

+* Log all apparent tampering events, including unexpected changes to state data

+* Log attempts to connect with invalid or expired session tokens

+* Log all system exceptions

+* Log all administrative functions, including changes to the security configuration settings

+* Log all backend TLS connection failures

+* Log cryptographic module failures

+* Use a cryptographic hash function to validate log entry integrity